msuozzo/msuozzo.github.io/bio/index.md

 ---
 ####Bio

+I am a NYC-based software engineer interested in systems and software security.

-I am an undergraduate at Columbia University School of Engineering and Applied Science majoring in Computer Science.
-For more than two years, I have worked as a research assistant to doctoral candidate Adam Waksman under Professor Simha Sethumadhavan in the Computer Architecture and Security Technologies Lab.
+I graduated from Columbia University School of Engineering and Applied Science (Class of '15) with a BS in Computer Science.

+At Columbia, I worked as a research assistant to doctoral candidate Adam Waksman and Professor Simha Sethumadhavan in the Computer Architecture and Security Technologies Lab.
+With this group, I co-authored "FANCI:
-During this time, I co-authored "FANCI: Identification of Stealthy Malicious Logic Using Boolean Functional Analysis," a paper presented at ACM CCS 2013.
+Identification of Stealthy Malicious Logic Using Boolean Functional Analysis," a paper presented at ACM CCS 2013.
+This work led to the formation of ChipScan LLC where I held the title of Lead Engineer from 2014 to 2015.

-In the summer of 2012, I worked for Knewton, an Education-Tech Startup in New York City.
-I helped roll out new features to their Python back end infrastructure and contributed to a number of Open-Source projects used at the company.

-My language background is heavily rooted in Python and Java but I am competent with a C compiler and Makefile or a Shell script.
+My language background is heavily rooted in Python with significant experience in C, C++, and Java.

-I grew up in Manhattan and graduated from Hunter College High School in June 2011.
-In my spare time, I play college and club Ultimate Frisbee, read about consumer technology, go to concerts, and build desktop PCs.
+In my spare time, I play Ultimate Frisbee, read about consumer technology, and travel.